Our Organization

 Here's my dream: I want every anime/gaming/Japanese culture convention to become a role model in anti-harassment procedures through appropriate signage, consequences for offenders, support for survivors, and availability of judgment-free communication spaces in the community.
 I want never to hear whispered stories about "weird" violations of respect at conventions.
 I want to see survivors and allies demanding better standards for the conventions they attend so everyone has the opportunity to have an enjoyable experience.

 Most work to advocate for the rights of survivors is based in volunteership, but the knowledge is extremely specialized and emotionally taxing.
-Not only do I not get paid to speak up, but I share the most painful and intimate details in order to tell my story and let others know they're not alone.
-Nobody can fortify my mind to be able to tell those stories, but your contribution allows me to choose where and how I speak and enables me to reach a broader audience.
-I want to see how far we can go together to encourage our community to speak up for those who can't and help survivors on their paths to recovery and self-improvement.
+Not only do I not get paid to speak, but I share the most painful and intimate details in order to tell my story and let others know they're not alone.
+CSSN has also received targeted harassment for wanting conventions to improve their policies and for misunderstandings about what our purpose is.
+Nobody can fortify my mind to be able to tell those stories, but your help allows me to choose where and how I speak and enables me to reach a broader audience.
+I want to see how far we can go together to improve our community.

 An informational pamphlet on the CSSN is available for download here.
 It may be printed or distributed as long as it is done so freely.

-If you wish to donate to the mission of the CSSN, please check out Trickssi's Patreon or Ko-Fi.
-We are in the process of obtaining 501(c)3 status, but are not classified as such yet; therefore, any gifts - while greatly appreciated - are not tax-deductible.
+If you wish to donate to the mission of the CSSN, you can do so directly through our PayPal.
+If you are specifically interested in supporting Trickssi's involvement in the organization, you can support her through Patreon or Ko-Fi.
+We are not classified as a 501(c)3; therefore, any gifts - while greatly appreciated - are not tax-deductible.

 Trickssi can be reached at info@cosplayer-ssn.org.